FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

 2. Setup

    We will flash our image into a micro SD card.
-If you prefer, you can use the onboard eMMC instead of an SD card, but for this tutorial we'll use an SD card.
+If you prefer, you can use the onboard eMMC, but for this tutorial. we will boot from a micro SD card.
 The LWB5+ Dongle will plug into J7.
 Power will be applied via J5, and J23 will be used to connect to a serial terminal (115200, N, 8, 1).
 If the build works, the drivers will automatically load on power up.
 We will then connect to an AP and do a ping to demonstrate that WiFi works.
 For Bluetooth, we will do a scan to show that the module can detect devices that are discoverable or advertising.

    ![](../images/dongle/Setup.PNG)